 The idea of a wizard’s library is ridiculously romantic, conjuring up images of dark wood, labyrinthine passages, an old chair covered with cat hair and tables full of creepy things like crystal spheres, a skull, dried-up roots or a stuffed crow.
 Books, scrolls and pages fill every space, stacked into the vaults of a stone tower, a keep or a woodland cottage.
 In these books is all manner of arcane information, much of it long forgotten except to the wise.

-Urien of Eyeroth, the protagonist of Water Dark, is a wizard of the Order of Raven, the highest order in the Keepers of the Eye.
+Urien of Eyeroth, the protagonist of Raven of the West, is a wizard of the Order of Raven, the highest order in the Keepers of the Eye.
 One must read a great many things to become a Raven.
 So the story begins, with Urien sitting high in the Keepers’ Archive reading a tome that explores the intricacies of creation.
 The passage goes like this:

 Desire gives formless identity structure in the form of conscious boundaries.
 These boundaries are subject to the forces of the Old One, who destroys old structures to create anew. ~ The Theory of Structure and Formlessness